 Please note that your username is not necessarily your email address.

-You must first register with the College before an account is set up for you.
+You must first register for training with the College before an account is set up for you.

 Assessments undertaken on ASSET will appear regularly in your ePortfolio account.
 Please note that ePortfolio and ASSET are separate websites.